Best QR Menu Software in Italy 2026: Stello, AI Translation and Allergens

 Does Stello include POS or order/pay at the table?

-No. Stello is focused on the QR menu, translations, allergens, design, dashboard and mini-site.
+No. Stello is focused on the QR menu, translations, allergens, design, dashboard, mini-site/public profile and simple menu analytics.
 If POS or order/pay is the priority, platforms such as Qromo or Menuxio may be a better fit.

 Is a PDF with QR code enough?